oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 |    1 |    0 | 1..* | At least one instance | required, repeated |
 |    m |    n | m..n | At least m but no more than n instances | required, repeated if m > 1 |

+* if *minc* is not present, it defaults to 1.
+* if *maxc* is not present, it defaults to the greater of 1 or *minc*.
+* if *maxc* is 0, it defaults to the MaxElements upper bound specified in [Section 3.1.2](#312-upper-bounds).
+* if *maxc* is less than *minc*, the field definition MUST be considered invalid.

 If minc is 0, the field is optional, otherwise it is required.
-The default value of minc is 1.

 If maxc is 1 the field is a single element, otherwise it is an array of elements.
-The default value of maxc is the greater of 1 or minc.
-If maxc is 0, the maximum number of elements is an unspecified large number.
-If maxc is not 0, it must be greater than or equal to minc.

-Use of minc other than 0 or 1, or maxc other than 1, is an extension described in [Section 3.3.2](#332-field-multiplicity).
+A field definition with minc other than 0 or 1, or maxc other than 1, is an extension described in [Section 3.3.2](#332-field-multiplicity).

-Within a Choice type minc values of 0 and 1 are ignored because all fields are optional and exactly one must be present.
+Within a Choice type minc values of 0 and 1 are equivalent because all fields are optional and exactly one must be present.
 Values greater than 1 specify an array of elements.

 #### 3.2.2.2 Referenced Field Type
 A field may include the *tfield* option to specify another field within the same container